natemcmaster/blog/src/_posts/commentary/2014-10-07-github-student-pack.md

    width: 473
    height: 545
 ---
 I just received access to the GitHub Student Developer Pack.
 Obviously, I am very pleased to receive special access to discounted and free services.
+With all of these discounts, I will save about *$2,700* in monthly subscription fees and receive almost *$1,200* in platform credits.

 >There's no substitute for hands-on experience, but for most students, real world tools can be cost prohibitive.
 That's why we created the GitHub Student Developer Pack with some of our partners and friends: to give students free access to the best developer tools in one place so they can learn by doing.